vanshikaparashar/Crop-Recommendation/README.md

 # Crop-Recommendation
-Crop Recommendation using Decision Tree algorithm using C++.
+Crop Recommendation using Decision Tree algorithm in C++.